Azure-Samples/azure-search-rest-samples/Debug-sessions/README.md

 After you have finished adding the variable, you can run each request in turn, with no further modification.

-1. Start with **CreateDataSource**, click **Send** to submit the request to Azure Cognitive Search.
+1. Start with **CreateDataSource**, click **Send** to submit the request to Azure AI Search.
 This request creates a data source object that specifies the connection to the Blob container.

 1. Continue on to **CreateSkillset**.
 This request creates, but does not run, a skillset definition on the search service.